Modelur/docs/docs/reference/land_use.md

 **Edit button**

 Edit _button_ opens a panel to rename selected Land Use.
+If you rename Land Use to have the same name as existing one, Modelur will automatically append a 4-digit UID number to it so it can be distinguished by SketchUp Material, too as you can not have two materials with the same name in one SKP model.

 #### General Settings ####